 \subsection{System Architecture}

-The KD process typically involves multiple stages: teacher inference, student training, and student rollout, which requires to operate different backends during training.
+The KD process typically involves multiple stages: teacher inference, student training, and student rollout, which require different backends during training.
 Therefore, KDFlow is built upon Ray to manage distributed processes efficiently.
-As shown in the middle part of Figure 2, the architecture consists of a single controller (Trainer) and three functionally independent actor groups: \begin{itemize} \item \textbf{Trainer (Single Controller)}: Trainer is the central coordinator that manages the dataset, controls the training loop, and organizes the data flow among different actor groups.
+As shown in the middle part of Figure \ref{fig:architecture}, the architecture consists of a single controller (Trainer) and three functionally independent actor groups: \begin{itemize} \item \textbf{Trainer (Single Controller)}: Trainer is the central coordinator that manages the dataset, controls the training loop, and organizes the data flow among different actor groups.
 KDFlow supports both OffPolicyKDTrainer and OnPolicyKDTrainer. \item \textbf{RolloutActorGroup}: RolloutActorGroup is used for the rollout process of the student model during on-policy distillation.
-Following frontier RL frameworks like Slime \cite{slime_github}, it uses SGLang Router to connect multiple SGLang http servers for load balance inference.
-Moreover, KDFlow is designed as the colocate mode and update model weights in SGLang via CUDA Interprocess Communication (IPC). \item \textbf{TeacherActorGroup}: TeacherActorGroup manages multiple TeacherRayActor that executes the forward pass of the teacher.
-Specifically, we initialize an SGLang engine\footnote{The SGLang engine is more compatible with Numpy ndarray objects than the SGLang http server.} in each TeacherRayActor to obain the teacher's hidden states.
-Therefore, we can utilize SGLang's high-throughput and flexible parallel strategies in inference for teacher models. \item \textbf{StudentActorGroup}: StudentActorGroup is deployed with PyTorch FSDP2.
-It handles the standard training processes for the student model, including forward pass, backward passes, and optimizer state management.
-Then it returns training status (e.g., the loss values) for logging. \end{itemize} This decoupled architecture ensures that the inference-heavy teacher model and the training-heavy student model run on their respectively optimized backends, significantly improving hardware utilization.
+Following frontier RL frameworks like Slime \cite{slime_github}, it uses SGLang Router to connect multiple SGLang HTTP servers for load-balanced inference.
+Moreover, KDFlow uses a colocated mode and updates model weights in SGLang via CUDA Interprocess Communication (IPC). \item \textbf{TeacherActorGroup}: TeacherActorGroup manages multiple TeacherRayActor instances that execute the forward pass of the teacher.
+Specifically, we initialize an SGLang engine\footnote{The SGLang engine is more compatible with NumPy ndarray objects than the SGLang HTTP server.} in each TeacherRayActor to obtain the teacher's hidden states.
+This allows KDFlow to leverage SGLang's high-throughput and flexible parallel strategies for teacher-model inference. \item \textbf{StudentActorGroup}: StudentActorGroup is deployed with PyTorch FSDP2.
+It handles the standard training processes for the student model, including forward pass, backward pass, and optimizer state management.
+Then it returns training status (e.g., the loss values) for logging. \end{itemize} This decoupled architecture ensures that the inference-heavy teacher model and the training-heavy student model run on their respective optimized backends, significantly improving hardware utilization.